 - For 60 to 70 years, the Thatakam family has been developing the temple and are the founder trustees.

 History of Keesaragutta Temple:

-Lord Sri Rama installed Shiva Lingam here to redeem for the sin of killing Ravana, a Brahmin.
+Lord Sri Rama installed Shiva Lingam here to redeem The sin of killing Ravana, a Brahmin.
 He had chosen Keesaragutta, the beautiful valley with hills and verdant greenery.
-Rama ordered Hanuman to bring a Shiva Lingam from Varanasi to install there.
+Rama ordered Hanuman to bring a Shiva Lingam from Varanasi to install it there.
 Hanuman arrived late with the Shiva Lingams.

-To calm Hanuman, Sri Rama ordered that priority is given to him for worship at the temple.
-Sri Rama said that the hillock bear his name Kesarigiri, as Hanuman is the son of Kesari and is now Keesaragutta.
-From that time the rituals follow the command of Sri Rama.
+To calm Hanuman, Sri Rama ordered that priority be given to him for worship at the temple.
+Sri Rama said that the hillock bears his name Kesarigiri, as Hanuman is the son of Kesari and is now Keesaragutta in Keesara.
+From that time, the rituals follow the command of Sri Rama.

-Keesaragutta Temple Timings
+Keesaragutta Temple Timings: